DogTraining

 Dogs are gifted with a great sense of hearing and can easily recognize human voices.
 Call to them from a dense crowd, and your pup will come running.
 More importantly, our four-legged buddies are capable of processing the differences in tone.
 That’s why in many ways, the tone of your voice is more important than the actual words you’re saying.
 In this regard, puppies are just like little kids.

-See also Tips and Tools to Stop Your Dog from Pulling the Leash
+See also How to Stop Your Dog From Scratching the Door: 7 Proven Tips

 For example, a soft, calm voice makes a dog feel safe and encouraged.
 In contrast, a firm tone has more authority and is best when teaching commands like “No” and “Quiet.”
 So, practice a bit before getting started with the dog.
 Otherwise, you might sound a bit too angry when saying these words, frightening them.